SnuktheGreat/synapse/readme.md

 		expecting with list.get(0).firstName is "James"
 ```

+## Credit

+- [Jethro Borsje](https://github.com/jethroborsje) - For suggesting to make this code open source;
+- [TimeSeries](http://www.timeseries.nl/) - Official testing ground (thanks guys!)

 ## Contributing

 All contributions to Synapse are welcomed!
 Please submit your bug reports, suggestions and or questions to
 [Issues](https://github.com/SnuktheGreat/synapse/issues).
 Code is contributed via pull requests and reviewed by the
 core team.
 Code contributions should fit Synapse's intentions and codestyle and should be properly documented (JavaDoc)
 and unit tested.
-It is recommended you create an issue accompanying any pull request.
+It is recommended that you create an issue accompanying any pull request.

 Contributors to Synapse are asked to waive all copyright and related or neighbouring rights to comply with the CC0
 license.